 Timothy Dilenschneider was appointed associate principal double bass of the Houston Symphony in January 2019.
 Prior to joining the Houston Symphony, Dilenschneider was a member of the Baltimore Symphony Orchestra under the baton of music director Marin Alsop.
 He has also performed with the Philadelphia Orchestra, Pittsburgh Symphony, and The Florida Orchestra.
 His orchestral performances have included tours across Europe, Asia, Africa, and the United Kingdom.
 During the summers, Dilenschneider is an active performer in prestigious music festivals including Festival Napa Valley and Classical Tahoe where he is the recipient of an endowed chair.

-In addition to his orchestral work, Mr. Dilenschneider has performed in numerous recitals and chamber music programs including the Candlelight Chamber Series in Baltimore and Marin Alsop’s New Music Festival.
+In addition to his orchestral work, Dilenschneider has performed in numerous recitals and chamber music programs including the Candlelight Chamber Series in Baltimore and Marin Alsop’s New Music Festival.
 He was profiled in an article in the ISB Bass World magazine and featured in the on-line magazine Next Level Bassist as an “up and comer”.
-He is also recorded on the Grammy Award winning CD “East Coast 2x4”.
+He is also featured on the Grammy Award winning CD “East Coast 2x4”.

-Mr. Dilenschneider is a 2014 graduate of the Curtis Institute of Music where he studied with Hal Robinson and Edgar Meyer.
+Dilenschneider is a 2014 graduate of the Curtis Institute of Music where he studied with Hal Robinson and Edgar Meyer.
 After graduating Curtis, he joined the New World Symphony based in Miami Beach, Florida.
-He began playing the double bass at age 8 and studied with Time for Three bassist Ranaan Meyer prior to his studies at the Curtis Institute of Music.
+He began playing the double bass at age eight and studied with Time for Three bassist Ranaan Meyer prior to his studies at the Curtis Institute of Music.